 As both Polly and Annie had parted with their husbands, society regarded them as ruined women.
 The same could be said of Kate, who lived in a common-law partnerships and had children out of wedlock.
 Elizabeth was considered ruined twice; once when she found herself pushed into state-run prostitution in Sweden and a second time when her marriage broke down.
 Although only Mary Jane was a professional sex worker, the same disdain and disgust that 'respectable society' reserved for a prostitute was levelled the other four women as well.
 They were all regarded as sexually and therefore morally ruined.

 These women are more than just bodies lying on a street, or a bloody bed.
-They each have their own stories to tell, and Hallie Rubenhold carefully reconstructs the lives of each of the women in her book: The Five: The Untold Lives of the Women Killed by Jack the Ripper.
+They each have their own stories to tell, and Hallie Rubenhold carefully reconstructs the lives of each of the women in her book.